 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how bad the condition is.

 Treatment often includes antibiotic medicine and draining the middle ear.
 Depending on the seriousness of the infection, the antibiotics can be given in the vein or by mouth.
 Your child may need ear tubes.
 Your child may need to stay in the hospital.
 Some children may need other surgery.
 If you are sent home with antibiotics, it's very important to give the medicine as directed and finish the entire prescription.
 The prescription should be finished even if your child no longer has symptoms.

 What are possible complications of mastoiditis in a child?

 Possible complications include:

 - Inflammation or infection of the covering of the brain and spinal cord (meningitis)

-Mastoiditis is often treated by an ear, nose, and throat doctor (ENT or otolaryngologist).
+Mastoiditis is often treated by an ear, nose, and throat healthcare provider (ENT or otorhinolaryngologist).
 It's very important for your child to go to all follow-up appointments to check for hearing problems and other complications.
 Most children recover without long-term problems if they get treatment quickly, take medicine as directed, and go to follow-up appointments.